 “What’s this simulation about?” you ask.

-“No no, think more like space satellites, like GoldenEye”, he said.
+“No no, think more like space satellites, like GoldenEye.” he says.

-“I broke the joystick on my brother’s old controller when I was four and he never let me touch his Nintendo 64 again, so I never really played it”, you say.
+“I broke the joystick on my brother’s old controller when I was four and he never let me touch his Nintendo 64 again”, you say, “so I never really played it.”

 “I’ve never seen the puzzle in a first person shooter”, you add.

 As you disembarked from the lift, you nearly fell backward as all control on one ski was lost.
-You look down to see your right ski has structurally failed; it delaminated (split into layers) right at the heel of the binding.
-The binding holes failed at the same time.
+You look down to see your right ski has structurally failed; it delaminated right at the heel of the binding.
+The holes for the bindings pulled out at the same time.

 “Looks like it’s time for some new skis,” Carl says.

-Not wanting to go down from the summit on one ski, you unclip the bindings and try to join the two halves back into a board as best you can, remounting the bindings across both halves.
+Not wanting to go down on one ski, you unclip the bindings and try to join the two halves back into a board as best you can, remounting the bindings across both halves.

 “That’s a neat trick.”
 Professor Carl says,

 “Yeah, it was kind of expensive.
 It was a sixteenth birthday present.
-Cost more than my car at the time, ‘ probably not going to get a new one this season.” you explain.
+Cost more than my car at the time.
+I’m probably not going to get a new one this season,” you explain.

-As he trailed way shouting, “And Jody… you’ll never see all the distortions from a single point.”, and with that the neon sable fishered it’s way down the hill to a speck.
+As he trailed away shouting, “And Jody… you’ll never see all the distortions from a single point.”, and with that the neon sable fishered it’s way down the hill to a speck.

 Gone was your evening, ski season and sanctuary time.